kip-dk/angular-xrm-webresource/README.md

 ![Output from Deploy.exe](https://raw.githubusercontent.com/kip-dk/angular-xrm-webresource/master/Documentation/angular-running-in-dynamic-ie.png)

-## Add a simple typescript xrm service that will allow data access through dynamic 365 WebApi
+## Add a simple typescript xrm service that will allow data access through Dynamics 365 WebApi

 So far, we have focused on the process of bootstrapping and deploying an angular application and make it run as a web resource within Dynamics 365.
 But creating such application, also indicates that we wish to access data from the Dynamics solution, otherwise what is the point of deploying it there.